addiscent/php-server-mon-sys/README.md

     - $ ./build-psms.sh  # execute this BASH script only in the "Home" directory

-    - $ docker-compose up -d  # start Php-Server-Mon-Sys operation

     IMPORTANT: You must wait, (approximately two minutes), for MySQL to finish initializing its database before continuing with _PHP Server Monitor_ Initialization instructions below.
 Otherwise, errors will be displayed during the _PHP Server Monitor_ Initialization process.
 At this point, if an error is shown stating, "Unable to connect to MySQL.
 Please check your information", it is temporary.
 Wait a few minutes, and retry _PHP Server Monitor_ Initialization.

 The default _PHP Server Monitor_ _Time Zone_ is _UTC_.
-Leave it as is for now, because you will probably discard the first database created during _PHP Server Monitor_ Initialization.
-However, before later creating the database you plan to use "in production", read the section below titled, "The _PHP Server Monitor_ Time Zone".
+Leave it as is for now, because, initially, you are merely evaluating the software, so you will probably decide to discard the first database created during _PHP Server Monitor_ Initialization.
+However, before later creating the database you plan to use "in production", read the two sections below titled:

+    - _The_ _PHP Server Monitor_ _Time Zone_

+    - _Transitioning From Evaluation To Production_

 ### _PHP Server Monitor_ Initialization
 - After completing the Installation instructions above, use a web browser to visit: